grafana/grafana/docs/sources/panels/transformations/types-options.md

 ## Reduce

 Apply a _Reduce_ transformation when you want to simplify your results down to one value.
-Reduce basically removes time component.
+Reduce removes the time component.
 If visualized as a table, it reduces a column down to one row (value).

 In the **Calculations** field, enter one or more calculation types.
 Click to see a list of calculation choices.
 For information about available calculations, refer to the [Calculation list]({{< relref "../calculations-list.md" >}}).